annkka3/Python_projects/Password_Generator/read_me.txt

-The program to generate and save password
+The program to generate, save and check our password.

+Data file contains all the passwords.